grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

 	1. Instruments are binding on Members when registered in a Ledger.
         1. Ledgers must open for inspection by Members.
     2. Communications interfaces (herin called Wallets).
-        1. A wallet enables Members to access to viewing and interacting with Instruments and Accounts on a Ledger.
+        1. Members must have access to viewing and interacting with Instruments and Accounts on a Ledger.
-2. Social Services: Support and sharing of knowledge regarding specific Economic Commons implementations.
+2. Social: Support and sharing of knowledge regarding the Economic Commons' implementations, Instruments as well as Member rights and obligations.
 3. Legal: Due Diligence, audits and arbitration of disputes regarding specific Economic Commons implementations.